 Many emergency rooms also were not equipped to handle young patients, the report said, with most children – who comprise about a quarter of all ER visits – treated at general hospitals less likely to have pediatric expertise and equipment as do children’s hospitals.

 Call a Kline & Specter emergency room injury lawyer at 800-243-1100.
+You can also fill out the appointment request form in our contact page, and our staff will help you set up your personalized consult with our skilled legal team.
 We represent emergency room injury victims and their families in Philadelphia, New Jersey, Delaware and throughout Pennsylvania.